ZeroIntensity/view.py/docs/building-projects/responses.md

 - `Response` is simply a wrapper around other responses.
 - `HTML` is for returning HTML content.
+- `JSON` is for returning JSON content.

 ::: view.response.Response
 ::: view.response.HTML
+::: view.response.JSON

 A common use case for `Response` is wrapping an object that has a `__view_response__` and changing one of the values.
 For example: